-L. Whiterod CBE Chief Executive & Accounting Officer 27 January 2021
+G Clark Chair of Governors 15 December 2021 L. Whiterod CBE Chief Executive & Accounting Officer 15 December 2021 of Whitend

 STATEMENT OF RESPONSIBILITIES OF THE MEMBERS OF THE BOARD OF GOVERNORS

 The members of the Board of Governors is required to present audited financial statements for each financial year.